-That’s why you need your own blackout blinds, whether staying in a hotel, Airbnb, or with relatives.
-Amazon sell lots of different portable blackout blinds to suit your budget and style.
+That’s why you need your own blackout blinds in your vacation budget, whether staying in a hotel, Airbnb, or with relatives.
+Amazon sells lots of different portable blackout blinds to suit your budget and style.

 19. Waterproof wet bag

-Carry a waterproof wet bag with you so you don’t have to worry about getting everything wet.
+Carry a waterproof wet bag with you so you don’t have to worry about getting anything wet.
 It’s a better alternative than plastic bags.
-Store your wet clothes in it and keep the rest dry.
+You can store wet clothes in it and keep the rest dry.

 20. Water shoes

 Water shoes are a must-have travel item if your baby has started walking.